For over 90 years the fast flowing, also technically challenging roads of Chimay, have hosted top calibre pure road racing competition.

 In the modern era, the well loved roads circuit in Belgium has since 2010, hosted a round of the International Road Racing Championship.

-This years Open Trophy meeting, marks the fourth round of the 2018 running of Europe’s premier roads series.
+This years Open Trophy meeting, marks the third round of the 2017 running of Europe’s premier roads series.

-Looking towards the IRRC Supersport races, expect championship leader Matthieu Lagrive, to have strong challenges from the likes of Pierre Yves Bian, Thomas Walther, new Performance Racing Achterhoek signing Christian Schmitz, Jonathan Goetschy, plus local favourite Laurent Hoffmann.
+Looking towards the IRRC Supersport races, expect championship leader Performance Racing Achterhoek’s Joey Den Besten, to have strong challenges from the likes of Pierre Yves Bian, Thomas Walther, Christian Schmitz, event newcomer Davy Thoonen, plus former champion Laurent Hoffmann.

-Outside the IRRC classes, Chimay also hosts this weekend high level Super Twins, Sidecars competition.
+Outside of the IRRC classes, Chimay also holds this weekend Sidecar and Super Twin races.

-Just some of the Super Twin riders to keep an eye on include Dave Butler, a top five finisher in the 2016 Newcomers B Manx Grand Prix, Felix Klinck, Paul Klopp, Bart Van Calster and Renzo Van Der Donckt.
+Just some of the Super Twin riders to keep an eye on include debutant Dave Butler, a top five finisher in last years Newcomers B Manx Grand Prix, David Kuztal, Joel Smolders, Stefan Wauter and Paul Klopp.

-There’s also races for Endurance Classics, Endurance Post Classics, Classic EVO, IPC/125 machines and national championship Superbike and Supersport races.
+There’s also races for Endurance Classics, Endurance Post Classics, Classic EVO, IPC and national championship Superbike and Supersport races.

 Established as one of mainland Europe’s most popular and prestigious roads venues, Chimay has attracted over the years many of motorcycle racing’s biggest stars.